jm33-m0/emp3r0r/.github/ISSUE_TEMPLATE/general.md

 ## CC

-Linux distro name and version
+Linux distro name and version, use `cat /etc/*release*` to view, paste the result below

 ```bash
 # cat /etc/*release*